bees-hive/elegant-git/README.md

 functions.

 Also, there are several optional addons which can be useful in some circumstances:
-- add `load addons-git`  to interact with real git repository
+- add `load addons-repo` to interact with real git repository
 - add `load addons-fake` to fake a Linux command
 - add `load addons-cd`   to fake `cd` command
 - add `load addons-read` to fake `read` command